Last update: December 2023

 The Customer shall undertake to use the vehicle or have the vehicle used with care at all times.
 In particular, he has the following obligations:

-The Customer is solely responsible for ensuring that the persons to whom he entrusts the vehicle for use (in particular the main user) fulfil all the aforementioned obligations.
+The Customer is solely responsible for ensuring that the persons to whom he entrusts the vehicle for use (in particular the main user) fulfil all the aforementioned obligations

 The Customer is permitted to hand over the vehicle to the main user specified in the Contract and third parties (hereinafter "Authorised Users") for use provided that the latter fulfil the prerequisites that apply for the main user (cf. Section 3) and are willing to fulfil the obligations listed in these T&Cs.

 The Customer shall ensure that the main user and the other Authorised Users fulfil these prerequisites at all times and, as the contractual partner of Carvolution, is responsible for compliance with the contractual obligations by the main user and the other Authorised Users.
-The Customer shall provide Carvolution with the personal details of the other Authorised Users upon request, whereby he is to ensure in advance that both the main user and the other Authorised Users are informed of this as well as the associated data processing.
+The Customer shall provide Carvolution with the personal details of the other Authorised Users upon request, whereby he must ensure in advance that both the main user and the other Authorised Users are informed of this as well as the associated data processing.

 The vehicle is to be used primarily in Switzerland.
 The vehicle may also be driven abroad, but only by the Customer or the main user or by other Authorised Users resident in Switzerland or the Principality of Liechtenstein.
 The insurance cover is valid in Europe and the countries bordering the Mediterranean Sea, excluding Georgia, Armenia, Azerbaijan and Kazakhstan.